 - Provide information about the characteristics of a disease or condition

-- Potentially provide some insight into what treatments may be appropriate for the specific type of cancer.
+- Potentially provide some insight into what prescription treatment options may be appropriate for the specific type of cancer.

 Mutations in Metastatic Melanoma and Metastatic Colorectal Cancer (CRC)